Choosing the Right Mobile App A/B Testing Tool to Optimize Your In-App User Experiences

 With SmartStats, you can move away from binary outputs to more interpretable metrics.

 Needless to say, your budget is a huge factor to consider in choosing a tool.
 Based on the specific use cases you want to tackle and the features you require, you will have to look for a tool that fits the bill as well as fits well into your budget so you can drive significant ROI from your experimentation program.

 Especially if you are just starting out with mobile app optimization, opting for a comparatively expensive tool might not yield you a significant ROI.
 Instead, start with a tool that offers a free trial, so you can assess all its features comprehensively and decide whether it meets your requirements.
-VWO, for instance, offers a 30-day free trial that your team can utilize to run a few campaigns and figure out if your unique needs are met.
+VWO, for instance, offers a free trial that your team can utilize to run a few campaigns and figure out if your unique needs are met.